-- Review the recruitment procedures to ensure that Disclosure and Barring Service (DBS) and references are obtained before new staff start work in the practice in line with current guidance. - Review the arrangements for support to staff to make sure all staff receive regular appraisals and personal development plans. - Review the arrangements for fire safety to make sure the fire safety measures are in place, including a fire risk assessment.

-Review the arrangements for prevention of Legionella.

-- Review the layout of the surfaces and cupboards in the surgery and the room with the X-ray developer to make sure they are clutter free and easy to clean. - Review the storage of paper records to make sure that patient records are stored securely to ensure confidentiality. - Review the arrangements for communication to include a hearing loop for patients with a hearing impairment and access to a translation service for people whose first language is not English. - Review the arrangements for obtaining patient feedback to make sure questionnaires are reviewed at regular intervals and improvements are identified as a result of feedback. - Review the arrangements for auditing to make sure the infection control audits are more in depth and include action plans and learning outcomes.
+- Review the recruitment procedures to ensure that Disclosure and Barring Service (DBS) and references are obtained before new staff start work in the practice in line with current guidance. - Review the arrangements for support to staff to make sure all staff receive regular appraisals and personal development plans.. - Review the arrangements for fire safety to make sure the fire safety measures are in place including a fire risk assessment. - Review the arrangements for prevention of Legionella. - Review the layout of the surfaces and cupboards in the surgery and the room with the X-ray developer to make sure they are clutter free and easy to clean. - Review the storage of paper records to make sure that patient records are stored securely to ensure confidentiality. - Review the arrangements for communication to include a hearing loop for patients with a hearing impairment and access to a translation service for people whose first language is not English. - Review the arrangements for recording patient information to make sure that following a Basic Periodontal Examination (BPE) the scores are always recorded. - Review the arrangements for obtaining patient feedback to make sure questionnaires are reviewed at regular intervals and improvements are identified as a result of feedback. - Review the arrangements for auditing to make sure the infection control audits are conducted every six months and are more in depth and include action plans and learning outcomes.